-Prerequisite: Personal Fitness Grades: 9, 10, 11, 12 (08002-Team) Semester - 1/2 credit
+Prerequisite: Personal Fitness Grades: 9, 10, 11, 12 (08002-Team)

 PE-1051 Advanced Weight Training

 The instructor and student collaborate to design and implement a strength training program according to the student's fitness goals.
 The instructor and student will evaluate the program as a constant process toward obtaining the desired outcomes.